Coca leaf: ancestral treasure of the Incas and symbol of connection with nature and spirituality.

-The first vestiges found in Peru on the use of coca leaf by ancestral cultures date back more than 3 000 years old, they have been found in mummies and pre-Hispanic tombs, bags containing coca leaves as an offering.
+The first traces in Peru of the use of coca leaves by ancient cultures date back more than 3,000 years, as bags containing coca leaves as offerings have been found in mummies and pre-Hispanic tombs.

-The scientific name of the coca leaf is Erythroxylum Coca, the shrub where the leaves that are then used by man emerge is medium-sized, it is a plant that usually grows in climates and altitudes located in an intermediate area, usually between 800 and the 2 500 m.a.s.l
+The scientific name of the coca leaf is Erythroxylum Coca, the bush where the leaves that are then used by man emerge is of medium size, it is a plant that usually grows in climates and altitudes located in an intermediate zone, normally between 800 and 2,500 meters above sea level.

-The first years of life of the coca leaf bush require special care and attention, but after this stage is over, the bush is strong enough to produce up to four crops per year, yielding up to 1200 kilograms per hectare.
-The average life of the coca leaf bush is estimated to be 60 years.
+The first years of life of the coca bush require special care and attention, but after this stage, the bush is strong enough to produce up to four harvests per year, yielding up to 1200 kilograms per hectare.
+The average lifespan of the coca bush is estimated to be 60 years.

 The natural habitat of this plant is the eastern Andes of Peru and Bolivia, but it can also be found in Colombia, Brazil and Ecuador.